 What exactly this means is probably the least talked about topic of all, and that doesn’t surprise me since it’s arguably the most important one.
 You can be friends with someone for years, you can see them working closer and closer to getting a funeral card of their own, and somehow never work up the courage to talk about the biggest questions of all.
 What is death?
 What, if anything, lays on the other side of a funeral card?
 Why do we believe what we do about this big topic?
 What is life really all about, anyway?

-This is the first of a series of stories that I’ve wanted to write for a while, but haven’t had the courage to complete.
+This is the first of a series of stories that I’ve wanted to write for a while, but haven’t had the courage to publish recently.
 I’m taking a chance with them because they cover ground that rarely gets air time.
 Most of us are shy when it comes to the big issues behind life and death and funeral cards, and that includes me.
 But avoiding all risk is never the best way to live.
-That’s why you’ll find me taking chances and getting honest about life and death in the next few months here at BaileyLineRoad.com.
+That’s why you’ll find me taking chances and getting honest about life and death from time to time here at BaileyLineRoad.com.
 I’ll be sharing what I’ve discovered to be true so far based on experience, evidence and observation.
 I offer these as suggestions and conversation starters.
 Perhaps you’ll discover that you and I have been thinking about the same things in the same ways.
 Then again, you might shake your head and figure I’ve been living at the end of a dead end road too long.
 Either way, join me here again.
-I’ll do my best to get you talking and thinking about more than just weather, sports and politics, as fun as all these are sometimes.
+I’ll do my best to get you talking and thinking about more than just weather, sports, politics, choosing a casket or how a will works.